4 Ways to Rebuild the Icon Cache on Windows 10 and 11

 Step 2: In the opened folder you will see icons like iconcache_16.db, iconcache_32.db, iconcache_48.db, iconcache_256.db , iconcache_idx.db such files.
 Deleting all of these files will rebuild the Windows 10/11 icon cache.

 Step 3: However, if Windows Explorer is using the current file, some files may not be deleted.
-In this case, we can create a new notepad, copy and paste the following code into it, save it, then change the suffix of .txt to a .bat file, and then open and run as administrator.
+In this case, we can create a new notepad file, copy and paste the following code into it, save it, then change the suffix of .txt to a .bat file, and then open and run as administrator.

 cd /d %userprofile%\AppData\Local\Microsoft\Windows\Explorer